 Once his contract has run out, Bolt is said to earn four million dollars annually as a Puma ambassador.
 “Usain Bolt plays a decisive role in the Puma strategy for the 2016 Olympic Games in Rio and afterwards.”
 He’s the perfect posterchild for us,” said Puma boss Björn Gulden.

 Even “Boltmojis” were launched as a marketing gag before the Olympics, in collaboration with Puma.
 Of course, you can also get genuine “Bolt gear” from Puma.

 The new e-store went online just in time before the 2016 Olympics; here, fans can purchase the complete Bolt collection – starting at 10 euros for a Bolt coffee mug up to 179 euros for sunglasses.
 The original Bolt running jersey with the big Jamaica imprint costs 40 euros.

-Usain Bolt aims to end his career after the 2017 World Championships in Athletics in London.
+Usain Bolt faces the final curtain at the 2017 World Championships in Athletics in London.
 “My original plan was to end my career after the Rio Olympic Games.
 But my sponsor (Puma) asked me to keep going for one more year,” said Bolt.

-However, he’ll then potentially only start at one event – the 100 meter: “I want to go out as a winner.”
-Bolt will naturally be used as the biggest walking advertisement for the 2017 London World Championships.
+However, he’ll only start at one event – the 100 meter: “I want to go out as a winner.”
+Bolt is naturally be used as the biggest walking advertisement for the 2017 London World Championships.

 The multimillionaire has his own foundation, aimed at giving children and teenagers a better life through education and cultural activities.
 He once gave his old school in Jamaica a good 1.5 million dollars to prevent the closure of its local track and field program.